Music Director: Jersey Chamber Orchestra

-Following his graduation from the postgraduate conducting program at London's Royal Academy of Music, Daniel won first prizes at the Admont International Conducting Competition and the Aviv Competitions.
-More recently Daniel was honoured at the Evgeny Svetlanov Conducting Competition.
+Following completion of the postgraduate conducting programme at London's Royal Academy of Music, Daniel won first prizes at the Admont International Conducting Competition and the Aviv Competitions.
+More recently Daniel received third prize at the Evgeny Svetlanov Conducting Competition.

 “[Mozart’s music was] served up with superb artistry by the COC Orchestra under Daniel Cohen.”
 (John Coulbourn, Toronto Sun, February 2013)